symfony/symfony-docs/testing.rst

         </extensions>
     </phpunit>

-This bundle uses a clever trick to avoid side effects without sacrificing
-performance: it begins a database transaction before every test and rolls it back automatically after the test finishes to undo all changes.
+That's it!
+This bundle uses a clever trick: it begins a database transaction before every test and rolls it back automatically after the test finishes to undo all changes.
 Read more in the documentation of the `DAMADoctrineTestBundle`_.

 .. _doctrine-fixtures:

 Load Dummy Data Fixtures
 ........................

 Instead of using the real data from the production database, it's common to use fake or dummy data in the test database.
 This is usually called *"fixtures data"* and Doctrine provides a library to create and load them.
 Install it with:

 .. code-block:: terminal

     $ composer require --dev doctrine/doctrine-fixtures-bundle

-Then, use the ``make:fixtures`` command to generate an empty fixture class:
+Then, use the ``make:fixtures`` command of the `SymfonyMakerBundle`_ to generate an empty fixture class:

 .. code-block:: terminal